 MegaTrends in E-Learning Provision.
 ‘The specific aim of the MegaTrend project is to seek to identify the MegaTrends: what are the rules for achieving critical mass in e-learning; what are the rules for moving from a small scale fragile e-learning provider to a large scale permanent and successful e-learning institution.

-The projectâ€™s aim is to enhance public knowledge on sustainable and cost-effective large-scale e-learning by analyzing the trends and contributions to large-scale success and to identify laws and recommendations for success and failure in e-learning.’
+The projectâ€™s aim is to enhance public knowledge on sustainable and cost-effective large-scale e-learning by analyzing the trends and contributions to the large-scale success and to identify laws and recommendations for success and failure in e-learning.’

-Nominated mega providers.
+Nominated mega-providers.
 ‘The MegaTrend project has decided to apply concrete and measurable indicators of the critical mass required for a European Mega e-learning Provider.
 This involves the following four dimensions:

 - an e-learning system with more than 5000 enrolments per year or